roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  "I don't care if you believe me or not," Tony said.

  "Well, hell, I believe you," another guy said.
 "If you can get a bitch this hot to dress like that and deep throat you in public, I'm willing to believe about anything you say."
-Report_Story #2